tdpham3/hello-world/readme.txt

 Time is a valuable resource.
 Spend it wisely.

-You're time in this world is limited.
+Your time in this world is limited.